ozalboher/Docker-Advanced/Laravel&PHP containers.md

 - 3. MySQL Database container - to handle the database (MySQL is more common use case with php, though mongodb can also work)
 ## 3 utilities containers:
 - 4. Composer - for managing lavarel packages installment (like npm for node.js)
-- 5. Laravel Artisan - for running Laravel commands (like npm start for node.js)
+- 5. Artisan - for running Laravel commands (like npm start for node.js)
 - 6. npm - some JavaScript packages will be used. (so we also need npm;).
+# A brief summerize from GPT:
+Nginx
+Receives HTTP requests from the browser.
+It forwards PHP requests to the PHP-FPM container and serves static files.

+PHP (FPM)
+Runs the Laravel application code.
+It processes incoming requests from Nginx and executes PHP scripts.

+MySQL
+Stores your application data (tables, rows).
+Laravel connects to it for data retrieval and persistence.

+Composer
+Installs PHP dependencies for Laravel (framework packages, libraries).
+Usually runs one-off commands.

+Artisan
+Runs Laravel’s commands (migrations, server, etc.).
+It’s still PHP code, but separated for convenience.

+npm
+Manages and builds JavaScript and CSS assets for the frontend (e.g., Laravel Mix, Webpack, Vite).
+It’s a separate Node-based tool.

+# Step by step guide:
 # 1 First let's dive in on how to build the Nginx Server container:

 - Create a new folder called 'nginx' in the root directory. and create a new file called 'default.conf' in it.(that file will hold the code for the server and the exposed port)